Introduction

 ;

-Most standard html attributes have helper functions, for example id
+Most standard html attributes have type-safe helper functions, for example id

 , class